For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

 Be prepared for any type of weather and carry the 10 essentials.
 There were many times on our week long trip we were miles from anybody or help so learn some basic first-aid before heading out.

 Beware of critters like chipmunks who can wreak havoc with your food.
 Bears fortunately were never a concern so we didn’t even bring bear spray on this trip.
 Although the water is considered to be very clean, we still filtered everything.
+This is one of the best water filters out there.

 If you’re renting a canoe and you plan to portage a lot, I highly recommend choosing a Kevlar canoe ($42/day with all the gear from Canada Canoe Outfitters).
 They are so light that portaging is far less onerous a task.